isomerpages/govtech-corp/media/technews/_posts/2019-12-09-post-GovTech expert shares challenges and considerations of building a smart city.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Outline of a city at night and how smart cities are built" src="/images/technews/govtech_expert_shares_challenges_and_considerations_of_building_a_smart_city_1.jpg">
 </div>
-<h3>Mr Christopher Tong, engineering project manager at GovTech, discusses the challenges and complexities of scaling smart city solutions.</h3>
+<p>Mr Christopher Tong, engineering project manager at GovTech, discusses
+the challenges and complexities of scaling smart city solutions.</p>
 <p>Dense clusters of buildings, sprawling infrastructure, and hordes of people
 do not a smart city make.
 To become truly ‘smart’, cities need to sense and respond to the needs of their denizens, and that ambition begins with